lepisma/ELM.jl/README.md

 Extreme Learning Machine in julia

-Extreme Learning Machines [1] are a variant of Single-Hidden Layer Feedforward Networks (SLFNs) with a significant departure as their weights aren't iteratively tuning.
-Thus increasing the speed of neurals nets heavily.
+Extreme Learning Machines [1] are a variant of Single-Hidden Layer Feedforward Networks (SLFNs) with a significant departure as their weights aren't iteratively tuned.
+This boosts the speed of neurals nets heavily.

 **According to ELM theory:**